-According to Dr. Michael K. Copass, the Medical Director of Seattle Medic One and Director of the Medic One Paramedic Training Program, the program is the model for much of the world.
+According to Dr. Michael K. Copass, former Medical Director of Seattle Medic One and Director of the Medic One Paramedic Training Program, the program is the model for much of the world.
 “We regularly host visitors from Australia, Poland, the UK, Brazil, Chile, Italy, Switzerland, France and many other countries.”

-Dr. Copass says the goal of Medic One training is to take young EMT’s and teach them how to think like doctors in certain situations.
+Dr. Copass said the goal of Medic One training is to take young EMT’s and teach them how to think like doctors in certain situations.
 “It’s like building an old Porsche, by hand.
 The Medic One Foundation allows for this finely crafted, handmade program.
 And the results speak for themselves.”

 Although the majority of our operating expenses are financed through property tax revenue, EJFR also receives income from the transportation of patients, both to hospitals and between hospitals.